jdreaver/sum-type-boilerplate/README.md

 [![CircleCI](https://circleci.com/gh/jdreaver/sum-type-boilerplate.svg?style=svg)](https://circleci.com/gh/jdreaver/sum-type-boilerplate)

-This library allows users to use Template Haskell to easily construct and manipulate sum types.
-It was born out of the author's desire to reduce the boilerplate associated with sum types while keeping the type safety they provide.
+This library allows users to easily construct and manipulate sum types via Template Haskell It was born out of the author's desire to reduce the boilerplate associated with lots of large sum types while keeping the type safety they provide.

 ## Sum Types